 I don’t have any information about a new restaurant going into the old Saint Cupcake place on er… NW 17th(?).
 It is going to be called Fish Sauce, though the sign also says nước mắm, which is the Vietnamese version of the same thing.

 A simple but balanced food menu boasts a handful of tasty starters, a few salads, and a selection of entrees ranging from your standard pho to a delightful curry with veggie options and less standard creations in between.
 I’m beyond thrilled to have them in the neighborhood with their incredibly reasonable prices, fresh flavors, and a cocktail program by Portland-proven Tommy Klus (of established downtown bar Kask)

 Sounds like that clip was written by a PR firm.
 The Fish Sauce website has a drawing of three people enjoying a good time at a bar, one, who inexplicably looks to be Romanian.
-Anyone been?
+Has anyone been?

 Blue Star’s model calls for mouth-watering “scratch-made doughnuts made fresh throughout the day with organic flour, real butter, and natural flavors.”
 Blue Star plans to open their doors this fall.

 [Camden] plans to fry raised and old-fashioned-style options in rice bran oil, touted for its relative healthfulness while costing “twice the price of standard frying oil.”
 It’s a small trade-off, he figures.
 Production will be in full view of passers-by through floor-to-ceiling windows that surround the space.

 Camden says Blue Star will be under the watch of a “top-level California pastry chef” recruited from internet ads placed in New York, Chicago, Los Angeles, and San Francisco.
 Camden will identify the chef once notice has been served to their current employer.
 Camden is also in talks to integrate an established coffee vendor into the space.